madiator/smarter.github.io/_pages/about.md

 comments: false
 ---
 ## What is this site about?
-Let's go first with the principle of inversion, and say what this is not about.
-This is not about making you smarter at solving technical problems.
-I am not selling supplements for improving brain fog.

-But it is, my hope, that reading this will help you equip with tools that can in turn help you think smarter.
-I hope I can help you present some useful mental models, and point to biases in thinking.
-I hope you can start to think rationally, to start to think about thinking by reading these newsletters.
+I hope that reading this blog will help you equip with tools to think better.

+The most precious gift we all have is our mind.
+Let’s upgrade our mental operating system.
+Let’s equip ourselves with useful mental models, learn about cognitive biases, learn where we fail and learn how to be more productive.

 I don’t have magic powers to rewire your brain.
 You have to do it yourself and it is probably hard work.
 I am still working on myself.
 I am by no means smart, but I only aim to be smarter today as compared to yesterday.

+Please check out the associated [Smarter Thinking Newsletter](http://smarter.substack.com).

 ---